Neural-Systems-at-UIO/LocaliZoom/README.md

 # Acknowledgements
 Localizoom is developed by the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway.
 Nutil was developed with support from the EBRAINS infrastructure, and funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).

+# Developper
+Gergely Csucs

 # Authors
-Gergely Csucs, Maja A Puchades, Jan G Bjaalie.
+ Maja A Puchades, Jan G Bjaalie.

 # Licence
 - MIT licence

 # Contact us
 Report issues here on github or email: support@ebrains.eu